Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 INFO: It is not possible at this stage to use the AWS .NET Mock Lambda Test Tool to run the sample locally.

-Run the following command from the `AwsLambda.SQSTrigger` directory to deploy the Lambda project:
+Run the following command from the `ServerlessEndpoint` directory to deploy the Lambda project:

 `dotnet lambda deploy-serverless`